On the relative Minimal Model Program for fourfolds in positive and mixed characteristic: Introduction

 It is natural to wonder if the assumption on the existence of log resolutions can be dropped.
 In general, this seems to be a very difficult problem in view of the fact that alterations or quasi-resolutions do not behave nicely with respect to the canonical divisor.
-However, one may hope to remove this assumption if we start to run the mmp on a smooth variety, and this is indeed the case (see Proposition \ref{p-resolutions}) provided a much weaker assertion: that embedded log resolutions of subschemes of smooth fourfolds exist.
-In particular, Theorem \ref{t-mmp-families+} holds true under this weaker assumption when we start with $\phi$ smooth, and so does Theorem \ref{t-mmp+} with no assumptions on the coefficients of the boundary when $X$ is birational to a smooth projective variety.
+However, one may hope to remove this assumption if we start to run the mmp on a regular variety, and this is, to some extent, the case (see Proposition \ref{p-resolutions}) provided a much weaker assertion: that embedded log resolutions of subschemes of smooth fourfolds exist.
+Note however, that the current proofs of Theorem \ref{t-mmp+} and of Theorem \ref{t-mmp-families+} (and so that of Theorem \ref{t-mmp-liftability} and Theorem \ref{t-calabi-yau-liftability} as well) require additionally that the log resolutions are constructed by a sequence of blow-ups along the non-snc locus (see the second paragraph of the proof of Theorem \ref{t-mmp+} and of the proof of Claim \ref{c-central}).